 We encourage open and honest communication about your body, your lifestyle and what you want for the future.
 Photos of your desired look can help her understand your needs.
 Your medical history is also important, including any information about medical conditions.
 Things to discuss with our team include:

 - Your future lifestyle goals

 - What sort of body shape or form you would like

-Dr. Xu understands the responsibility of transforming a person’s appearance to better reflect their gender identity and build self-esteem.
-Her top priority is understanding your vision and desires.
-During a consultation, Dr. Xu will explain:
+We understand the responsibility of transforming a person’s appearance to better reflect their gender identity and build self-esteem.
+Our top priority is understanding your vision and desires.
+During a consultation, our team will explain:

 - The different types of body contouring procedures